cloud-mist/cloud-mist/README.md

-    Hi!
-I'm Shawn Cheung.A Older Student, 26 years old.And you can call me ROOKIE.Because 🥬.
+    Hi! ✋I'm Shawn Cheung.A Older Student, 26 years old.And you can call me ROOKIE.Because 🥬.
 Hah.
     I'm interested in GNU/Linux system programming, nvim, C, Rust, Golang and ALGO.
     Welcome to exchange. 😃